-Beth began to shake.
+Beth was stoic.
 Mom went to her and waited.
 Mel stood stunned.

-My Uncle Tim said very simply, “Beth and Melissa are our guests.
+Uncle Tim said simply, “Beth and Melissa are our guests.
 They’re members of our family.
 They’re not leaving.
-You’re free to go if you want.
-They’re not going anywhere.”
+You’re free to go if you want.”

 Things were coming fast and furious, and Marcie looked to her husband who gave her a you’re-on-your-own shrug.
 She looked around the room.
-“Mother, are you OK with this?”
+“Mother, are you okay with this?”

 “Marcie.
 Put a sock in it.
 You don’t like it, just go.
 I’m not letting anything ruin this family again.
 I should never have let your father do what he did.
 Do you understand?”

-Marie stood stoically.
+Marie stood.
 She had no allies.
 What the others were doing was so wrong.
 But she had no allies.
 She stormed out.
-Her husband said, “we’ll have to see.
+Her husband said, “We’ll have to see.
 I’m hungry so I’m staying.”
-We next heard her slamming the front door as she went for a solitary walk.
+We next heard her slam the front door as she left.
+Alone.

-About fifteen minutes after we arrived—again, we were the last—and ten after Marcie fled, most of the family, except for the kids, were in the living room.
+About fifteen minutes after we were the last to arrive and ten after Marcie fled, most of the family were in the living room.
 Mom went to the kitchen to call the others in.
 Grandma was in a corner chair near the fireplace.
 Aunt Marcie was marching around somewhere in the neighborhood.

 Those who already knew—Mom, Dad, Erin, Beth, and Mel—were quiet.

 “Do you have a boyfriend?”
 This was Tim.
-Which seemed to be code for people who don’t know what else to say but want you to know that they’re fine with it.
+Which seemed to be code for people who do not know what else to say but want you to know that they are fine with it.
 Instead of, say, “that’s just great.”

-“No, Uncle Tim, no boyfriend,” then, to the rest, “if anyone knows someone who I might like don’t hesitate to tell me” and the tension broke.
-And that was pretty much the end of it.
-We got on getting things ready for dinner.
+“No, Uncle Tim, no boyfriend,” then, to the rest, “If anyone knows someone who I might like don’t hesitate to tell me,” and the tension broke.
+That was pretty much the end of it.
+We got things ready for dinner.

 I went to Grandma, still sitting in the chair.